RebeccaNod1/Peril/README.md

+🎲 Peril Dice — Modular Game System for Second Life Overview
+Peril Dice is a multiplayer elimination game where each player selects numbers before a die is rolled.
+If the peril player’s number is rolled, they lose a life.
+Players are eliminated when they reach zero lives.

+🔧 Features
+✅ Player System
+Max players: 10

+Each player starts with 3 lives

+Players can Join, Leave, or mark themselves Ready

+The first player to join gets a Start Game button

+The owner can join the game and also has a special Owner menu

+🎲 Dice Scaling
+Dice type is automatically chosen to ensure at least 3 picks per player

+Dice types supported: d6, d12, d20, d30

+Player Count	Dice Type
+1–2	d6
+3–4	d12
+5–6	d20
+7–10	d30

+🧍 Test Players
+Owner can add/remove test players (bots)

+Test players rez stat floaters at offset positions to prevent overlap

+Floater objects follow players and update in real time

+🪟 HUD & Stat Floaters
+Players receive a floating HUD showing:

+Player name

+Lives

+Picks

+Peril status or game state

+📦 Modular Architecture
+Separated scripts:

+Main Controller: Handles core game logic

+Dialog Handler: Manages pick dialogs

+Dice Selector: Returns dice type based on player count

+Stat Float Manager: Rezzes and updates floaters

+Stat Float Object: Displays floating text per player

+🕹️ Game Flow
+Players touch the controller object to join the game

+Once 2+ players have joined, the first player gets the option to Start Game

+Dice type is selected automatically

+Each player is prompted (in order) to select 3 numbers

+After all picks are made:

+The dice is rolled

+The result is compared to each player’s picks

+If the peril player’s number is rolled or no one picked it, the peril player loses a life

+The system checks for eliminations and starts the next round

+🧰 Admin Controls
+Owner can:

+Join or leave the game

+Open a special Owner menu

+Add/remove test bots

+Reset the game

+Debug current state (optional)

+Below what was started, ill have this up just a reminder

 # Peril Dice
 Notice these rules were made by Noose the Bunny (djmusica28)  secondlife:///app/agent/5935e159-63ba-415a-b20b-4813b50367d0/about, im baseing off this but im also automating it